jackowagstaffe/spotify_tools/README.md

 TODO:
 -----

- - Show the selected playlists on the playlist list.
  - Allow the pasting of a playlist url.
  - Allow the saving of a result to a new Spotify playlist.
  - Re-order the options at the top for mobile with tooltips as normal text.